Cerchie/notes-for-gh-video/wade-review.md

 ## Getting started with Kafka Streams: The Processing Process

-Now, I'll pivot to building a Kafka Streams application that processes the 'github-pull_requests' events, creating an up-to-date ratio of open/closed pull requests.
+Now, I'll pivot to building a Kafka Streams application that processes the 'github-pull_requests' records, creating an up-to-date ratio of open/closed pull requests.

 If you want to follow along with this part, check out the GitHub repo in the links below.
 I’m going to focus on the domain logic given our timeframe, so if you really want to dive in, I suggest consulting the codebase.